tari-labs/tari-university/src/cryptography/r1cs-bulletproofs/mainreport.md

 ## Conclusions, Observations and Recommendations

+In conclusion, this report has:

+- highlighted the connection between arithmetic circuits and R1CSs;
+- clarified the difference R1CSs make in Bulletproofs and in range proofs;
+- compared R1CSs in zk-SNARKs and Bulletproofs;
+- explained what is meant by the following in [[12]] - "We note that a range proof using the protocol of [[BCC+16]](Bootle et al.'s paper [[4]]) would have required implementing the commitment opening algorithm as part of the verification circuit, which we are able to eliminate."

-Constraint systems indeed form a natural language for most computational problems expressed as Arithmetic Circuits.
-No wonder they have found such ample application in both zkSNARKs and Bulletproofs.
+Constraint systems indeed form a natural language for most computational problems expressed as arithmetic circuits.
+No wonder they have found such ample application in both zk-SNARKs and Bulletproofs.
 Although much work still needs to be done, Bulletproofs with constraint systems built on them promise to be powerful tools for efficient handling of verifiable programs.
-The leverage that developers have, in choosing whatever gadgets they wish to implement, leaves room big enough to build proof systems that have some degree of modularity.
+The leverage that developers have, in choosing whatever gadgets they wish to implement, leaves enough room to build proof systems that have some degree of modularity.
-The possibility of using this Bulletproofs framework in building confidential digital asset schemes carries with it a greater opportunity or option to consider when building the Tari's envisaged Digital Assets Network.
+The possibility of using this Bulletproofs framework in building confidential digital asset schemes provides greater opportunities or options to consider when building Tari's envisaged Digital Assets Network.
-With regards to validation of transactions or verification proofs any voting could be easily split between zkSNARKs and Bulletproofs.
-Only the future will tell which of these two will yield better practicality.
+With regard to validation of transactions or verification proofs, any voting could easily be split between zk-SNARKs and Bulletproofs.
+Only time will tell which of these two will yield better practicality.